 You will make it through this.

-Even if you feel strongly you won’t.
-And you feel sure the pain you feel will stay with you forever?
+Even if you feel that this is not the case?
 I promise you; it will pass.

 It always does.